flatironinstitute/adapol/joss/paper.md

 # Acknowledgements

-The work by Z.H. is supported by the Simons Targeted Grants in Mathematics and Physical Sciences on Moiré Materials Magic.
+This work is partially supported by the Simons Targeted Grants in Mathematics and Physical Sciences on Moiré Materials Magic (Z.H., L.L.).
 The Flatiron Institute is a division of the Simons Foundation.